sammyyaws/VITANOVA/docs/deployment.md

 # Backend Deployment

-The backend application is deployed on a web server.
+The backend application is deployed on Amazon EC2(Elastic Cloud) server.

 Deployment includes: